Most popular baby names for baby boomers

 It’s been nearly 450 years since Shakespeare asked, “What’s in a name?”
 In 2012, the Washington Post sought to answer, reporting on how the government tracks baby names and monitors trends over time.

 To determine the most popular names of the baby boomer generation, Stacker compiled data from the Social Security Administration’s Baby Names Archives and ranked every popular name by how many babies were given that moniker from 1946 to 1964.
-The most popular years for each name and each name’s current rank are also included.
+The most popular years for each name and each name’s 2018 rank (most recent data available) are also included.
 Behind the Name was consulted for facts about a name’s etymology and history.

 While names from the Bible occupy much of the list, the name Kathleen has the distinction of being the first name given to any baby boomer, just one second after midnight in 1946.
 Hollywood and pop culture also played a significant role in helping a name’s popularity jump up the list, with everything from actors, book characters, and athletes helping advance the generation’s top names.
 Some names, like Larry and Cynthia, have lost their Hollywood luster and faded from use in the decades since.